Cape Cod Sea Camps Properties

 The second citizens petition (Article 29) eliminates all other municipal purposes except conservation, open space, passive recreation, water supply protection, and conservation educational uses of the Pond Property in perpetuity.
 This article would permanently protect the property as conservation land under Article 97 of the Constitution of the Commonwealth of Massachusetts.
 In June 2026, the Select Board approved filing the necessary special legislation to implement these changes, which requires a 2/3 vote of the state legislature.

-As part of our ongoing effort to expand public access to the Sea Camps properties, the entire Sea Camps Bay Property will be open to the public 7 days a week from 8am to 6pm.
+As part of our ongoing effort to expand public access to the Sea Camps Bay Property, the entire Sea Camps Bay Property is open to the public seven days a week from 6:00 a.m. to 8:00 p.m. during the summer season.